Prison Time Calculator

 Pros

-• Time Efficiency: Quickly computes potential release dates, saving time compared to manual calculations.
+• Time Efficiency: Quickly computes potential release windows, saving time compared to manual calculations.

 • Enhanced Planning: Facilitates strategic planning by providing clear timelines for legal and personal milestones.